viviann224/Find-A-Friend/README.md

-# FriendFinder
+# Find-A-Friend
 **GETTING STARTED**:
 The program should run automatically.

 If the program is not running automatically, please make sure you have all the prerequisites listed below.

 **STATEMENT OF PURPOSE**:
- compatibility-based "FriendFinder" application -- basically a dating app.
-This full-stack site will take in results from your users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
- # Aller-Jeeves
-Aller-Jeeves is a food application created to help alleviate the stress felt by individuals and families with dietary and/or allergy restrictions.
-Whether it is to find something new and delicious or wanting to find recipes for everyone to enjoy together.
-Next time someone ask what can you eat, introduce them to Aller-Jeeves, where our recipes will meet your needs.
+Find-A-Friend application is a friend compatibility-based  application.
+Find-A-Friend is full-stack site which takes in the user's name, picture, a series of personality questions and displays a friend based on previous users on the application.

-Aller-Jeeves was created to showcases the use of APIs from Yummly and Neutrino by pulling AJAX requests to create Aller-Jeeves.
-Learning to use JavaScript Animation, Anime JS, and deploying from Firebase Database.
-Aller-Jeeves is a group effort to provide a polished UI and specific search options for the user.
+Find-A-Friend was created to showcases the use of server routing from express, and path npm and creating an API from body-parser via converting to JSON form and preforming call AJAX requests.
+Find-A-Friend is the first web application to pull a polished user interface, and server side together, deloying from Heroku to provide a new friend suggestion for the user.

-Aller-Jeeves contains recipe cards with the recipes, a picture of the dish, and a bookmarking options (when the user logs in) on the front of the card.
-When the user clicks on the recipe the card flips over to the back to display a list of ingredients and a button linked to the recipe.

 **PREREQUISITES**:
 - Google Chrome Internet Browser
 - jQuery enabled on Google Chrome
-- JavaScript Animation
 - JavaScript enabled on Google Chrome
 - Access to Google Font packages
-- Access to Yummly and Neutrino API
-- Access to Firebase database
+- Node.js
+- Terminal / Bash / command line prompt
+- Capability to run files in package.json (body-parser, express, path)
 - CDN support on Bootstrap
 - Perfered viewing in English language :us: